ndm-io/wigwam-design-coming-soon/issues.md

 Use this file to track the issues that arise with the coming soon website

+## issue-7 - 01/09/17

+### Problem

+Valid messages can be very long to be forwarded on by Twilio SMS.
+So it can become an unnecessary expense

+### Fix

+Validate on typing that the message length remains below set limit.
+Also set this limit on server side validation.

+Use validation on forms to indicated this to user.

 ## issue-6 - 11/08/17

 ### Problem